jzapata87/CMSv1/README.md

 This is a project where I learned a great deal from.
 I wanted to see if I could clone Medium's CMS or the editor.
 I really did not have a path to follow before I began.
 It was approached in a very hacky way.
 I was essentially just trying to tweak things here and there while at the same time learning how things worked.
 I googled a whole bunch.

+## Screenshots
+Click on any of the buttons to add a textarea input.
 ![](image1.png)

+***
+Add text and then click submit then click either "Add More", "Add TEST", "Delete", or "Add".
 ![](image2.png)

+***

+## Installation
 Download the zip, unzip, then on terminal cd into root directory and run the following command to get it up and running.
 Nothing too complicated.

-## Installation

 OS X, Linux & Windows: